SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 bh# Token-based Quiz  Trivia Game with Rewards

 ## Project Description
 A decentralized quiz game smart contract where player answer questions and earn ERC20 token reward correct answer.
-The contract manage question, rewards distribution, and allow users withdraw their accumulated token reward.
+The contract manage question, rewards distribution, and allows users withdraw their accumulated token reward.

 ## Project Vision
 To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharing s and learning with token-based incentive onn blockchain.